matthewamaiale/mattsblog/content/blog/gap-year/index.md

 date: "2020-08-15T22:40:32.169Z"
 description: How I left school as a non-technical background and worked in venture capital and startups.
 ---
-*How I left school as a non-technical student and worked in venture capital and startups.*
+*How I left school as a non-technical student and worked in venture capital and entrepreneurship.*

 <img alt="Lake Tahoe" src="./tahoe.JPG" style="border-radius: 5%; width: 75%; height: auto;">